labjack/windows_example_installer/README.md

 If you don't have lots of changes, it should be easy to merge your working branch with LabJack's origin master branch.

 If you have lots of changes, you may simply want use the git history of LabJack's origin master branch to manually update your installer as needed.
-(Also, see [Feedback](#feedback) if it gets frustrating or if you have a better way.)
+(Also, give us [Feedback](#feedback) if it gets frustrating or if you have a better way.)